Detroit's home for the stars

-- Free public planetarium shows nearly every Friday night at 7pm and 8:30pm
+- Free public planetarium shows on Friday evenings

-- Free young astronomers planetarium shows one Saturday morning per month
+- Free young astronomers planetarium shows on the second Saturday of each month

 - Free shows for WSU student organizations, classes and other campus entities

 - Private planetarium shows and/or physics demonstrations for school groups of all ages